abrandoned/java_to_base64/README.md

 As long as the java class implements serializable all will be well with the world.

+This gem has it's own version of apache commons codec, but if you have another version already loaded it will not load the packaged version (through the use of `i_can_has_java_class`)

 ## Installation

 Add this line to your application's Gemfile: